Advances in Anti-Deception Jamming Strategies for Radar Systems: A Survey: Background on Radar Deception Jamming

 \subsubsection{Search/Acquisition Deception}

-While noise jamming was traditionally used to confuse search radars, the use of radar frequency agility and diversity has made it less effective unless the jammer signal has a very high \gls{ERP}.
-In contrast, generating multiple \glspl{FT} can be effective with a lower \gls{ERP}.
-If there is a multiplicity of echoes, the radar display becomes cluttered, thus jeopardizing target detection.
+While noise jamming was traditionally used to confuse search radars, the use of radar frequency agility and diversity has made it less effective unless the jammer signal has a very high \cred{effective radiated power}.
+In contrast, generating multiple \glspl{FT} can be effective with a lower \cred{effective radiated power}. \cred{As illustrated in the \gls{PPI} display of Fig.~\ref{fig:search_deception}}, a multiplicity of echoes can clutter the radar output, thereby jeopardizing target detection.
 Additionally, the increased computational demand can overwhelm radar processing, resulting in significant delays~\cite{berger2003digital}.
 Next, we introduce attacks that generate \glspl{FT} in the range-angle and range-Doppler domains.
 We also make a specific note on scene deception in \gls{SAR}, given its dedicated body of literature.